-Recently I published a first year credit card plan for a single person with no ability or willingness to sign up for business cards: Beginner credit card plan — 325,000 points in 12 months.
-In this post, I’ve done the same thing, but with one huge difference: this plan assumes the ability to sign up for small-business cards.
+Recently I published a first year credit card plan for a single person with no ability or willingness to apply for business cards: Beginner credit card plan — 325,000 points in 12 months.
+In this post, I’ve done the same thing, but with one huge difference: this plan assumes the ability to apply for small-business cards.

 |Applying for Business Credit Cards